 MATERIAL AND METHODS

-The study was conducted in Department of floriculture and landscaping at Horticultural College and Research Institute Coimbatore.
+The study was conducted in Department of floriculture and landscaping at Horticultural College and Research Institute, Coimbatore.
 The experiment was laid out in CRD with three replications.
 The nerium flowers were harvested at early morning at 6.30 am.
-The stage of harvest was mature buds unopened condition.
-Harvested flower buds are immersed in chemical solution by chemical dipping and surface drying was done after that kept with packing and storage condition compared to treated flowers in polybag for studying the shelf life of the flowers in different concentrations of pulsing solutions are as follows in three replications
+The stage of harvest was mature buds in unopened condition.
+Harvested flower buds are immersed in chemical solution by dipping and surface drying was done after that kept with packing and storage condition compared to treated flowers in polybag for studying the shelf life of the flowers in different concentrations of pulsing solutions are as follows in three replications

-List 1 : Treatments details
+List 1: Treatments details